conestack/cone.app/docs/source/widgets.rst

 - **root**: Path of reference browser root.
 Defaults to '/'

 - **referencable**: List of node info names which are referencable.
-Defaults to '' which means all objects are referencable, given they implement ``IUUIDAware`` and a node info.
+Defaults to '' which means all objects are referenceable, given they implement ``IUUIDAware`` and a node info.

 See :doc:`forms documentation <forms>` for more details.